pxzin/web-dungeon-crawler/tasks/INDEX.md

 **Type**: Feature

 **Description**:
-UI for the Tavern, which will serve as the hub for quests.
+UI for the Tavern, which will serve as the hub for quests. **Will be implemented using Phaser 2D.**

-UI para a Taverna, que servirá como o hub para missões.
+UI para a Taverna, que servirá como o hub para missões. **Será implementada usando Phaser 2D.**

 **Implementation**:
 - 📁 [tasks/016-tavern-screen.md](./016-tavern-screen.md)